alter2000/epitech-mine/README.md

-# epitech-mine
+# Most of my Epitech projects

-Most, if not all, of my Epitech repos.
-Nothing is touched after the project/BTTF deadline
+Here you'll find the projects I either learned something from, found interesting and/or fun, or a combination of all threer There's still no math projects and many incomplete group projects, and definitely no PDFs so far.